Braces for a Healthier Bite

 Metal braces are a time-tested method for straightening teeth – orthodontists have been using them successfully for decades to align smiles and improve bites.

-The brackets are fixed to the fronts of the teeth and hold the arch wire in place.
-The arch wire places pressure on the teeth, moving them into the desired positions.
-Elastic bands are used to apply more force in specific directions.
+The brackets are fixed to the fronts of the teeth and hold the archwire in place.
+The archwire applies pressure to the teeth, moving them into the desired positions.
+Elastic bands apply more force in specific directions.

 Braces are a highly versatile orthodontic treatment option.
 They can be used to correct many different types of orthodontic issues, ranging from moderate to complex, for children, teens and adults of all ages.

-The self-ligating braces we offer at Shuswap Orthodontics are a more streamlined option that provide a cleaner, lower profile look for those with aesthetic concerns.
+The self-ligating braces we offer at Shuswap Orthodontics are a more streamlined option that provides a cleaner, lower-profile look for those with aesthetic concerns.

 Flexible Payment Plans & Financing Options